 In 1973, Mr. Alan Frakes purchased the home and opened the “Frame House.”
 Over the years, he leased areas within the property to businesses such as Gibson-Bryant Fine Prints, local jewelry designers, and antique dealers.

 Cour Regard, located at the Stroud House, is notably one of the most unique spaces of the Dallas Institute.
 Built in 1987 by Richard Hazlett Jr., the building was known as the History Merchant, a bookstore dealing in rare books.
-The structure was completely built by hand with thoughtful details such as stain glass, which creates a prism in the sunlight, and imported flooring.
+The structure was completely built by hand with thoughtful details such as stained glass, which creates a prism in the sunlight, and imported flooring.

 Cour Regard is currently used as an area for events such as “Classics at Cour Regard,” which explores great literary works through music, dramatic portrayals, food, and more.